 For purposes of Article B.1.3 a) ii), the first date on which the information can be shown to be inaccurate must relate to the same Filing Failure.
-In other words, the "(first) date" must be the first of a number of consecutive inaccurate dates, as any accurate date interrupted the sequence and created a new obligation to update (which gave rise to a separate Filing Failure).]
+In other words, the "(first) date" must be the first

-- b) A Missed Test will be deemed to have occurred on the date that the Sample collection was unsuccessfully attempted. - B.1.4 Whereabouts Failures committed by the Athlete prior to retirement as defined in Article 4.10.5.2 b) of the International Standard for Testing may be combined, for purposes of Code Article 2.4, with Whereabouts Failures committed by the Athlete after the Athlete again becomes available for Out-of-Competition Testing.
+- b) A Missed Test will be deemed to have occurred on the date that the Sample collection was unsuccessfully attempted. - B.1.4 Whereabouts Failures committed by the Athlete prior to retirement as defined in Article 4.8.7.34.10.5.2 b) of the International Standard for Testing and Investigations may be combined, for purposes of Code Article 2.4, with Whereabouts Failures committed by the Athlete after the Athlete again becomes available for Out-of-Competition Testing.